lgeurts/lgeurts.github.io/_posts/2019-03-19-dual-booting-windows-and-linux.md

 [Download and prepare Windows 10 Installation Media](https://www.microsoft.com/en-us/software-download/windows10) (a 16 GB+ USB stick) for recovery purposes, and do not forget the installation media containing your favorite Linux distro.

-Lastly, double-check that you have the latest firmware updates installed - especially your Trusted Platform Module (TPM) firmware.
+Lastly, double-check that you have the latest firmware updates installed, especially your Trusted Platform Module (TPM) firmware.
 Vendors might not auto-update the TPM using their regular driver and firmware update utilities.

 **FREEING UP SPACE ON THE DRIVE**